Better-Papers/sciblog/src/posts/dbo/dbo.md

 <!-- Sketch briefly the background to the proposal.
 State concisely the importance of the research described in the proposal by relating the specific aims to broad, long-term objectives.
 Clearly relate the long-term objectives and theories to the specific hypotheses to be tested.
 Use this section to provide an account of any preliminary studies that might demonstrate the utility of the proposed project as a training experience. -->

-Neurogenesis relies on the precise control of neural progenitor cell proliferation, cell cycle exit, and differentiation to produce the diverse array of neurons and glial cells at the appropriate time and location.
+Neurogenesis depends on the precise regulation of neural progenitor cell proliferation, cell cycle exit, and differentiation to generate a diverse array of neurons and glial cells in the correct time and location.
-Progenitor cell populations transition through different modes of division over developmental time periods.
+Progenitor cell populations transition through various modes of division over developmental time periods.
-The progenitor pool is initially expanded through symmetric divisions followed by patterning through differential growth rate during asymmetric and symmetric neurogenic divisions.
+Initially, the progenitor pool expands through symmetric divisions, followed by patterning via differential growth rate during asymmetric and symmetric neurogenic divisions.
-Neurogenesis is strictly orchestrated spatially and temporally, with progenitor cells altering their competence and generating different cell types over time [@kohwiTemporalFate2013].

-In stem cell research, cell fate specification is known to be intimately connected to the cell cycle [@pauklinCellcycleState2013; @langeCdksCyclins2010].
+Furthermore, cell fate specification is known to be inextricably linked to the cell cycle in stem cells [@pauklinCellcycleState2013; @langeCdksCyclins2010].
 Similarly in the brain, the G1 phase is known to lengthen over the course of mammalian cerebral cortex development [@calegariSelectiveLengthening2005].
+This happens as progenitor cells alter their competence to generate different cell types over time [@kohwiTemporalFate2013].
-The mammalian cortex's signature six-layered structure itself is formed by consecutive waves of neurogenesis with laminar fate of each neuron determined during the final S or G2 phase of the progenitors [@frantzRestrictionLate1996].
-It is, therefore, not surprising that any perturbations to the cell cycle would have deleterious impacts to neurogenesis.
+The mammalian cortex's signature six-layered structure is based on this process as it is formed by consecutive waves of neurogenesis with laminar fate of each neuron determined during the final S or G2 phase of the progenitors [@frantzRestrictionLate1996].

+Consequently, it is unsurprising that disruptions to the cell cycle can have detrimental effects on neurogenesis.
-In humans, heterochronic mutations have been associated with microcephaly [@doobinMicrocephalyCell2016].
-Furthermore, microcephaly secondary to Zika virus infection has been associated with mitotic catastrophe in neural progenitor cells [@rychlowskaZikaVirus2022].
+In humans, heterochronic mutations are associated with microcephaly [@doobinMicrocephalyCell2016].
+Moreover, microcephaly secondary to Zika virus infection has been linked to mitotic catastrophe in neural progenitor cells [@rychlowskaZikaVirus2022].

-In addition to global alterations in cell cycle kinetics, differences in cell cycle kinetics across neural progenitor population are known to cause different fate specification [@fabra-beserDifferentialExpression2021].
+In addition to global alterations in cell cycle kinetics, local differences in cell cycle kinetics across neural progenitor populations are known to influence fate specification [@fabra-beserDifferentialExpression2021].
-Studying

-Progenitors can output heterogeneous neuronal populations [@llorcaStochasticFramework2019].
-APs can revert their temporal identity and re-enter past molecular states to once again generate normally earlier-born neurons.
-By contrast, late-born IPs are committed progenitors that lack such fate plasticity.
-These results highlight an unexpected cell-type-specific diversity in the temporal plasticity [@oberstTemporalPlasticity2019].
-How and when stochastic neurogenic decisions are made remains to be elucidated.
-How do alterations in mitotic length drive rapid changes in differentiation?
-The time at which the cell exits the cell cycle is its “birth date.”
-In most systems studied, there is a correlation between birth date and fate, giving rise to the process known as histogenesis
-Single-cell analyses of neocortical progenitors revealed molecular and cellular heterogeneity [@yuzwaDevelopmentalEmergence2017; @johnsonSinglecellAnalysis2015].
+Single-cell analyses of neocortical progenitors have revealed molecular and cellular heterogeneity [@yuzwaDevelopmentalEmergence2017; @johnsonSinglecellAnalysis2015].
-Comparing the division history of neurons in the deep and upper layer of the developing mouse cortex revealed that, indeed, radial glia cells generating deep layer neurons divided less as compared to those generating upper layer neurons, supporting the current model (Gao et al., 2014).
-However, we observed a substantial amount of deep- and upper-layer neurons that showed the same green/red ratio and thus arose from radial glia cells that underwent the same amount of cell divisions.
-These findings indicate that not all radial glia cells first produce deep and, later, upper layer neurons, but rather suggests the existence of different radial glia cells being active at different times during development.

-Background technology.
+While progenitors are known to produce heterogeneous neuronal populations, the mechanisms and timing of fate decisions remain to be elucidated [@llorcaStochasticFramework2019].
+A transcriptomic exploration of these rare cells during neural development can offer novel insights into the mechanisms governing progenitor fate specification and may reveal previously undiscovered therapeutic targets.
+Furthermore, by examining progenitor cells at the single-cell level, I can measure and analyze cell-to-cell variability, which can help uncover the sources of this variability and reveal its functional consequences during neural development.

+This study will serve as both an experimental and computational training experience for me.
+I need to acquire a thorough understanding of molecular biology fundamentals in order to develop these assays.
+Additionally, analyzing transcriptomics data requires advanced computational and statistical methods.
+By performing both of these tasks, I can possess a comprehensive understanding of the project's objectives and the underlying biological principles.
+This holistic approach enables me to identify potential optimizations and pitfalls during assay design and analysis, and helps to minimize any misinterpretation of results and accelerates the troubleshooting process when challenges arise.

 ### Research Design and Methods (~4.5 pages)

 ### Aim 1: Development of Cell Cycle Profiling Tools

-To answer the questions described in the specific aims, we need a set of molecular tools can provide temporal and spatial context to the single-cell transcriptomes.
+To answer the questions described in the specific aims, we require a set of molecular tools can provide temporal and spatial context to single-cell transcriptomes.
-Here, we plan to develop a set of cell tracing tools that can be precisely quantified alongside the cell's transcriptome via scRNA-seq without cell sorting.
+I plan to develop a set of cell tracing tools that can be precisely quantified alongside the cell's transcriptome via scRNA-seq without cell sorting.
-This also has the benefit of not quantizing our data, which is crucial for statistical model fitting [@hyrienMixtureModel2008].
+This approach also avoids quantizing the data, which is crucial for statistical model fitting [@hyrienMixtureModel2008].
-Several labeling reagents are chosen based on their ability to complement each other.
+I have selected several labeling reagents based on their complementary capabilities.
-By varying the pulse-chase interval, a mathematical model, CycleFlow [@jollyCycleFlowSimultaneously2022], can calculate parameters of the cell cycle, including its rate.

 #### CFSE

 During development, neuroepithelial cells proliferate in the ventricular zone (VZ) that are adjacent to the ventricular lumen.
-A hallmark feature is interkinetic nuclear migration, in which the nuclei are translocated according to the cell cycle phase, with the M phase occurring in the apical (luminal) zone while S-phase occurs in the basal (pial) zone [@kosodoRegulationInterkinetic2011].
+A hallmark feature during early development is interkinetic nuclear migration, in which the nuclei are translocated according to the cell cycle phase, with the M phase occurring in the apical (luminal) zone while S-phase occurs in the basal (pial) zone [@kosodoRegulationInterkinetic2011].
-Cells that are in the M-phase can be labelled by an intraventricular injection of carboxyfluorescein succinimide ester (CFSE) a cell-permeable, amine-reactive variant of fluorescein.
+This translocation of cell mass allows us to label M-phase cells through an intraventricular injection of carboxyfluorescein succinimidyl ester (CFSE), a cell-permeable, amine-reactive variant of fluorescein.
+The dye's short half-life and reactivity functionally restrict pulse-labeling to juxtaventricular cells [@telleySequentialTranscriptional2016].
+After an initial wash phase, the fluorescence signal intensity is diluted twofold after each cell division.

-The short half-life and reactiveness of the dye functionally restricts pulse-labeling to juxtaventricular cells [@telleySequentialTranscriptional2016].
+The dye's short half-life and reactivity functionally restrict pulse-labeling to juxtaventricular cells [@telleySequentialTranscriptional2016].
-After an initial wash phase where fast cycling proteins are degraded, the fluorescence signal intensity is diluted by two-fold after each cell division.
+After an initial wash phase, the fluorescence signal intensity is diluted twofold after each cell division.
 Using this strategy, isochronic cohorts of VZ cells can be identified and tracked through their proliferation and differentiation.
 However, this fast kinetics also restricts labeling only juxtaventricular cells.
-Hence, this approach is the most useful for visualizing the migration profile of different prognitor cohorts.
+Hence, this approach is the most useful for visualizing the migration profile of different progenitor cohorts.

 #### EdU

 Ethynyl uridine (EdU) is a nucleoside analog that is incorporated into the cell's DNA during the S phase and is widely used for proliferation tracking.
-EdU is persistent through the cell's live and gets diluted into its progeny.
+EdU is persistent through the cell's life and gets diluted into its progeny, enabling us to track cells over long periods of time.
-The key advantage of EdU compared to CFSE labeling is that EdU can be introduced system-wide through an interperitoneal injection with the trade-off of lower time resolution than that of CFSE.
+The main advantage of EdU compared to CFSE labeling is that EdU can be introduced system-wide through an intraperitoneal injection, albeit at the cost of lower time resolution.
-To detect EdU,we can react the ethynyl group with an azide group in a simple CuAAC bioorthogonal reaction.
+To detect EdU, the ethynyl group can be reacted with an azide group in a simple CuAAC bioorthogonal reaction.
-Unlike earlier nucleoside analogs, like BrdU, this requires no heat treatment for epitope unmasking.
+Unlike earlier nucleoside analogs, such as BrdU, this requires no heat treatment for epitope unmasking.
-EdU's downside includes its toxicity as it can trigger mitotic arrest though the activation of DNA repair pathways [@ligasovaFatalCombination2015].
+EdU's downside includes its toxicity, as it can trigger mitotic arrest through the activation of DNA repair pathways [@ligasovaFatalCombination2015].
-Therefore, we plan to use _f-ara_-EdU, a significantly less toxic variant of EdU for our studies [@neefDynamicMetabolic2011].
+Thus, we plan to use f-ara-EdU, a significantly less toxic EdU variant, for our studies [@neefDynamicMetabolic2011].

 #### iCOUNT

+The inducible cell division counter (iCOUNT) method relies on recombination-induced tag exchange (RITE) of endogenously tagged long-lived proteins to fluorescent proteins to track the number of cell divisions [@denoth-lippunerVisualizationIndividual2021].
+In this case, histone variant H3.1 is tagged with mCherry and switches to EGFP upon Cre activation.
+Then, every subsequent cell division reduces the amount of H3.1-mCherry by half, as new H3.1-EGFP is produced to refill the pool of histones.
+By comparing the ratio of intensity between mCherry and EGFP, we can infer the number of cell cycles since Cre activation.
+This approach allows us to accurately count the number of cell divisions through integrated signal normalization.
+As this is a Cre-based system, genetic-based labeling is also possible.
+The authors claim that this method can count up to 3-4 cell divisions in vivo. iCOUNT mice are now commercially available, and our collaborator, Dr. Dwight Bergles, already has them expanding in his colonies.

 The inducible cell division counter (iCOUNT) method relies on recombination-induced tag exchange (RITE) of endogenously tagged long-lived proteins to fluorescent proteins to track the number of cell divisions [@denoth-lippunerVisualizationIndividual2021].
 In this case, histone variant H3.1 is tagged with mCherry and would switch to EGFP upon Cre activation.